ritikagarg0903/PathFindHer/README.md

     *   `API_KEY`: Your Google Gemini API Key.
 4. (Optional) Configure Firebase in `services/pinService.ts` for persistent community data.
 5. Run the app: `npm run dev`

+## Disclaimer
+This code was generated using Google AI Studio.